 It's not going to prove effective if the problem is a pressing one that needs immediate action.
 This is something to consider once the current issue has been resolved.
-Be sure you know how to transition cat food safely if you are considering this.
+Be sure you read up on changing cat food and how to make the transition safely if you are considering this.

 4. Reduce anxiety and stress

 There could be an underlying environmental cause for constipation.
 Is your cat going outside and getting bullied by other cats, for instance?
 Or is your family life too hectic for your kitty at the moment?
 Maybe a dog has moved into the neighborhood or someone is having an extension built.
 Giving supplements such as Zylkene and Solliquin or a calming pheromone such as Feliway can work wonders.